openforge/ionic-phaser-game-template/libs/shared/data-access-model/src/lib/stats/stats.md

 # Stats

--   A Stat is a concept that _only_ exists in the instantiated world
--   JEDI REVIEW: "otherwise a Stat is merely a numberic value (baseValue) that is saved to the Database"

-## Stat

-Stat represents a stat of an object in the instantiated game world.
+-   An object should be able to receive a Raw Bonus from any "Event"
+-   Stats that are used together should _not_ effect each other.
+Instead they should use each other's values in the calculation function.
+-   Since the entire object is serialized, this assures that permanent bonuses are saved in the object but STATS that are used together are never modified by each other.